 The intake process is made up of the following steps:

 - You will get put in a holding cell.
 If the jail is really busy, you will have to wait a while to get processed.

-- The first thing you will have to to is you must answer some questions, such as what is your legal name, street address, birthdate and an emergency contact.
+- The first thing you will have to is you must answer some questions, such as what your legal name is, street address, birthdate and an emergency contact.